Christmas in the Philippines: Observances and traditions

 In the Philippines, where the population is predominantly Catholic, (Note: As of the 2015 census, Roman Catholics made up of the population; other Christian denominations accounted for .)
 Christmas is celebrated for nearly half the year, from September to January, widely regarded as among the longest in the world.
+(Note: The early start of Christmas preparations (including countdown to Christmas) and celebrations, as early as August, is a distinctive feature of the Filipino Christmas season.
+This extended celebration is characterized by a variety of activities, including the playing of Christmas music, putting up decorations, and organizing community events.)
 This prolonged celebration is characterized by both festive and religious elements, as Filipinos combine festive activities with solemn religious practices.
-Under Philippine law, both Christmas Eve (December 24) and Christmas Day (December 25) are classified as regular non-working holidays.
+Under Philippine law, both Christmas Eve (December 24) and Christmas Day (December 25) are respectively classified as special and regular non-working holidays.

 Filipino Christmas traditions are a mix of native, Hispanic, and American practices, with celebrations emphasizing kinship and the nativity of Jesus.
 Beyond food and family gatherings, the holiday season features lanterns, decorations, and music, which reflect both religious devotion and communal joy.
 These elements are often cited in media and cultural commentary as distinct features of a Filipino Christmas.
 Due to commercialization and secularization, figures such as Santa Claus have also become more mainstream.

 While widely embraced as a cultural tradition, the extended season has also drawn criticism for excessive commercialization and holiday fatigue.
 Commentators have described the phenomenon as "bariotic," a colloquial term for a grassroots, exuberantly festive celebration.
 The Catholic Church has stated that the liturgical season of Christmas should only be observed from the first day of Advent until the feast of the Epiphany or Three Kings' Day.
 Religious leaders emphasize that the deeper meaning of Christmas in the Philippines is rooted in faith, family, and community solidarity.
 The early start of Christmas observances has given rise to the popular term "ber months" for September through December.